RuthOkorie/HR-Dataset-Project/README.md

   - What is the rate of attrition.
   - What is the attrition count by department
 ---
 ### Data Analysis

 This is where I include some basic line of codes, queries or even DAX expressions used during my analysis.

+ - Total Number of Employees: 1,470 employees in total.
+ - Total Current Employees: 1,233 are still active, implying that 237 employees have left.
+ - Attrition Count: 237 employees have left the company, indicating a significant turnover.
+ - Attrition Rate: 16%, which is relatively high and might need attention.
+ - Average Age: The average age of employees is 37 years, providing insight into the workforce demographic.

   ```SQL
 SELECT * FROM TABLE 1
 WHERE CONDITION = TRUE